NaveedHossain2026/CST8915-Lab4/README.md

 ## Challenges and Learnings

-Because of Azure vCPU and Public IP limits on the Azure student account (no 1-vCPU VM sizes were available in any region), the Storefront and Order Service run on the same VM.
-They are still treated as separate microservices, with different repositories, independent configurations, and separate ports to simulate a distributed environment.
+Because of high latency and frequent disconnections in VS Code on the B2s VM, all tasks and the demo were completed using the terminal.

 ---